aquasecurity/tracee/docs/docs/flags/output.1.md

 - **table[:/path/to/file,...]**: Output events in table format.
 The default path to the file is stdout.
 Multiple file paths can be specified, separated by commas.

-- **table-verbose[:/path/to/file,...]**: Output events in table format with extra fields per event.
-The default path to the file is stdout.
-Multiple file paths can be specified, separated by commas.

 - **json[:/path/to/file,...]**: Output events in JSON format.
 The default path to the file is stdout.
 Multiple file paths can be specified, separated by commas.

 - **gotemplate=/path/to/template[:/path/to/file,...]**: Output events formatted using a given Go template file.
 The default path to the file is stdout.
 Multiple file paths can be specified, separated by commas.